Click the tartan to view its entry in The Scottish Registers of Tartans which includes registration details, restrictions, and registrant information.

-The classic Martini, a gin and vermouth cocktail (with green olive or lemon garnish), hit its heights of popularity in the late 1950s and 1960s when the "three martini lunch" was a practice during the "Mad Men" era for cosmopolitan executives and sophisticated urbanites.
-Popular variants replaced the gin with vodka ("Kangaroo"), the olive with an onion ("Gibson"), or James Bond's favorite "Vesper" (gin, vodka, and Kina Lillet vermouth, garnished with a twist of lemon peel), all while retaining the V-shaped Martini glass.
-Later, in an effort to cater to women in the 1970s, the Lemon Drop or Blue Lemon martini became a feature of Fern Bars, appealing to those wanting a sweeter and tart cocktail.
-Today's descendants of this classic cocktail include the ubiquitous “Appletini” the "Lycheetini,” and even the“Mochatini" which retain only the V-shaped glass as legacy.
+The classic Martini, gin and vermouth served in a V-shaped glass with green olive or lemon garnish, hit its heights of popularity in the late 1950s and 1960s when the "three martini lunch" was standard practice for cosmopolitan executives and sophisticated urbanites.
+Popular variants were the "Kangaroo" (replacing the gin with vodka), the "Gibson" (replacing the olive with an onion), or 007 James Bond's favorite "Vesper" (gin, vodka, and Kina Lillet vermouth, garnished with a twist of lemon peel).
+In the 1970s, colourful variations such as the Lemon Drop or Blue Lemon martini became a feature of trendy Fern Bars, appealing to those wanting a sweeter and tart cocktail.
+Today's descendants of this classic cocktail include the ubiquitous “Appletini” the "Lycheetini,” and even the “Mochatini" which retains only the V-shaped glass as legacy.
 It should be noted, however, that according to secret surveys, the Appletini is the most despised cocktail by 49% of bartenders who negatively judge their customers who order them!
+Judgmental bartenders, notwithstanding ...
 Cheers! 🍸🍸🍸

 One of the best known cocktails, and particularly favoured (shaken, not stirred) by fictional spy James Bond, the martini has many variants, all built from the base ingredients of gin and vermouth.

 H. L. Mencken called the Martini "the only American invention as perfect as the sonnet" and E. B. White called it "the elixir of quietude."